RISE FAQs

 RISE compiles information from both the Electronic Health Record (EHR) and the Practice Management (PM) system, which is collected during routine clinical care and entered into EHRs, including demographic data, medications, laboratory studies, and more.

 • Research – The ACR uses the aggregate limited data set in RISE to demonstrate the value of rheumatology and advance the specialty.
 The ACR also reviews third-party requests for analyses of the data; those data requests undergo a thorough review and vetting process.
 Requestors only receive the aggregate, de-identified results of the analyses.
-Therefore, researchers will not receive data that would identify patients or providers.
+Therefore, researchers will not receive data that would identify patients or rheumatology clinicians.

 • Advocacy – The ACR is involved with ongoing advocacy efforts related to the rheumatology community.
-Using RISE data, the ACR can prove the value of quality patient care to critical stakeholders and influencers (e.g., lawmakers, CMS, insurance) to better advocate for the field of rheumatology.
+Using RISE data, the ACR can prove the value of quality patient care to critical stakeholders and influencers (e.g., lawmakers, CMS, payers) to better advocate for the field of rheumatology.

 Health Care Providers